LukeShortCloud/rootpages/src/ansible.rst

    install of Python 2 can be used instead.
 [3]
 -  ansible\_vault\_password\_file = Specify the file to read the Vault password from.
 [21]
--  ansible\_become = Set to "true" or "yes" to become a different user than the ansible\_user once logged in.
+-  ansible\_become = Set to "True" or "yes" to become a different user than the ansible\_user once logged in.

    -  ansible\_become\_method = Pick a method for switching users.
 Valid